cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - get a unique `unbondingId` and map it to the `RedelegationEntry` in `RedelegationByUnbondingId`
 - call the `AfterUnbondingInitiated(unbondingId)` hook
 - add the redelegation to `RedelegationQueue` with the completion time set to `UnbondingTime`
+- if delegator is a liquid staking provider, decrement src validator's `liquid_shares` and increment dest validator's `liquid_shares`

 From when a redelegation begins until it completes, the delegator is in a state of "pseudo-unbonding", and can still be slashed for infractions that occured before the redelegation began.